Employment and Industry Trends

 Below is a brief excerpt from this section:

-Prior to the COVID-19 (Coronavirus) pandemic, high unemployment already characterized the Spanish labor market, as well as a tendency to melt down during global crises since the country’s shift to democracy.
+Prior to the pandemic, the Spanish labor market was already characterized by high unemployment and a tendency to melt down during global crises since its shift to democracy.
 Even during good periods, unemployment has never been lower than 7.9%.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide, which is carefully researched and regularly updated by career experts.